Do I Need a Lawyer After a Hit and Run Accident?

 It’s also important to consider that fleeing the scene of an accident is a crime.
 So, the hit and run driver could potentially face criminal charges in connection with your accident.
 In that case, it’s possible that a related civil action – like your personal injury lawsuit – would be put on hold.
 As long as your case is filed on time, this won’t affect your right to recover compensation.
 In fact, the criminal matter could even help bolster your claim.

-Hasner Law will handle any obstacles that are thrown at you during your pursuit of compensation.
+Hasner Law PC will handle any obstacles that are thrown at you during your pursuit of compensation.
 Give us a call to learn more today.

 Hit and run accidents can be incredibly stressful.
-Let the Atlanta car accident lawyers at Hasner Law help you demand the financial compensation you need and deserve.
+Let the Atlanta car accident lawyers at Hasner Law PC help you demand the financial compensation you need and deserve.
 We offer a free case assessment, so call to schedule yours today.